Vineland Social Maturity Scale

 The Vineland Social Maturity Scale is a psychometric assessment instrument designed to help in the assessment of social competence.
 It was developed by the American psychologist Edgar Arnold Doll and published in 1940.
 He published a manual for it in 1953.
-Doll named it after the Vineland Training School for the Mentally Retarded, where he developed it.
+Doll named it after the Vineland Training School, where he developed it.

 Details

 The test consists of 8 sub-scales measuring: